A Step-By-Step Guide to Google Tag Manager Development & Testing

 The key to any good Google Tag Manager approval process is setting the appropriate permission levels at the container level.
-Account level changes should not be very frequent, but container level changes can be daily and sometimes even more often than that.
-Only give the ability to publish to a few selected people who fully understand how to use GTM.
+Account level changes should not be very frequent.
+Container level changes can be daily and sometimes even more often than that.
+Only give the ability to publish to a few people who fully understand how to use GTM.

 Carefully consider the business needs of each user and use it to give them one of the following levels of permissions;

-- Edit – This enables users to create workspaces and make changes to the container.
+- This enables users to create workspaces and make changes to the container.
 Importantly it also gives them access to ‘Preview’ mode for testing.
-It’s useful to give third party agencies and developers this level of permission as it allows them to test GTM implementations without any risk they will break anything.
+It’s useful to give third party agencies and developers this level of permission.
+It allows them to test GTM implementations without any risk they will break anything.

-- Publish – This provides the ability to do everything already mentioned, plus the rights to publish changes.
-Publishing rights should be limited to only a few senior to avoid changes going live until they have been fully tested and approved.
+- This provides the ability to do everything, plus the rights to publish changes.
+Publishing rights should be given to only a few seniors to avoid changes going live or until they are ready.

 Make sure you regularly review user’s permissions to ensure you remove people who have left the organisation or no longer need access to GTM.

 It’s also good practice to be transparent with who publishes changes and the process you have for testing and approval.
-In some organisations a senior IT manager submits changes to be published after the analysts get them approved.
-What’s important is that you have a clear and easy to understand process which everyone agrees to and follows.
+In some organisations a senior IT manager submits changes after the analysts get them approved.
+What’s important is that you have a clear and easy process which everyone agrees to and follows.

 5. Agree changes and the environment:

 Now that you have your tag plan you are in a better position to consider how to implement agreed changes to your GTM set up and the environment it can be tested in.
-Once you have agreed a planned change, you can add a description and other relevant details to your Google Tag Manager tag plan.
+Once you have a plan, you can add a description and other relevant details to your Google Tag Manager tag plan.

 You will also need to decide which environment to test the changes in.
-If the changes relate to a secure section of the website, such as the payment gateway, you will need access to a pre-production environment.
-This can be problematic if the environment is not closely aligned to the live environment.
-Often this means using UAT rather than DEV or SIT, but find out what you can get access to and if there are any differences between live and the environment you are testing in.
+If the changes relate to a secure section of the website.
+Such as the payment gateway, you will need access to a pre-production environment.
+This can be problematic if the environment is not close to the live environment.
+Often this means using UAT rather than DEV or SIT.
+Find out what you can get access to and if there are any differences between live and the environment you are testing in.

 If you are testing migrating to GTM on your website make sure it does not go to the live environment before you have tested it.
-Otherwise you will be forced to publish the container into a live environment and will have no ability to make adjustments to the implementation in a pre-production environment.
-GTM environments do allow you to publish into a specific environment, but this this requires a different code snippet being implemented for each environment.
+Otherwise you will be forced to publish the container into a live environment.
+You will also have no ability to make adjustments to the implementation in a pre-production environment.
+GTM environments do allow you to publish into a specific environment, but this this requires a different code snippet for each one.

 I prefer to use a Lookup table to send data to different GA properties rather than having different GTM code for each environment.
 It’s much easier to manage releases if the code is identical in every environment.
 There is no risk of the wrong code being deployed to an environment.